A-Ravioli/Automated-Email-Response-Assistant/README.md

     cd email-classifier-auto-responder
     ```

-2. Navigate to the `frontend` directory:
+2. Navigate to the frontend directory:
     ```bash
-    cd frontend
+    cd veridian-entry-example
     ```

 3. Install the dependencies: